-- Condition: This is a very important part of the targeting. for any Variable which is defined globally as the country, city, etc use Default for any other like source, GAID, IDFA use condition mentioned below which suits your condition.
+- Condition: This is a very important part of the targeting.
+For any variable which is defined globally as the country, city, etc, use default for any other like source, GAID, IDFA use the condition mentioned below which suits your condition.

 - Matches (default): For Country, State, City, Browser, Device.

 - Exact Match: if you have the exact value, eg if you know exact source value 43_343, 1223_312312_12312.

 - Ends with: If your value ends with a certain fixed value. eg: _2323, _23231212

 - Empty: If Value is Empty in the variable: eg: if GAID is mandatory and it is not passed by the publisher